GLOBAL MARKETS-Global equities rise, gold falls after Russia avoids default

 U.S Treasury yields long-term edged down early as lack of a resolution of the Russia-Ukraine conflict weighed, while short-term yields increased, further flattening the curve.

-Oil prices edged higher, still above $100 a barrel, but were set for a second straight weekly loss, after a volatile trading week with no easy replacement for Russian barrels in a tight market.
+Oil prices settled higher, but posted a second straight weekly loss, after a volatile trading week with no easy replacement for Russian barrels in a tight market.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh